mirochaj/ares/doc/uth_litdata.rst

 Expanding the Database
 ----------------------
-If you'd like to add your favorite empirical formulae from the literature to *ares*, here are a few conventions to follow:
+If you'd like to add your favorite empirical formulae from the literature to *ARES*, here are a few conventions to follow:

 File contents: